Openet-Labs/machine-learning/auto-scaling/README.md

 * autoscale.properties - the properties file used for configuring the use case
 * log4j.properties - the properties file used for configuring logging options
 * runAutoScaling.sh - the script used to run the use case
+* training-data-generator-1.0-SNAPSHOT-executable.jar - the sample training data generation jar
+* application.properties - the properties file for the training data generation

 ## Setup